i-stack/STBaseProject/Example/Pods/Alamofire/README.md

 If you believe you have identified a security vulnerability with Alamofire, you should report it as soon as possible via email to security@alamofire.org.
 Please do not post it to a public issue tracker.

-## Donations
+## Sponsorship

 The [ASF](https://github.com/Alamofire/Foundation#members) is looking to raise money to officially stay registered as a federal non-profit organization.
 Registering will allow Foundation members to gain some legal protections and also allow us to put donations to use, tax-free.
-Donating to the ASF will enable us to:
+Sponsoring the ASF will enable us to:

 - Pay our yearly legal fees to keep the non-profit in good status
 - Pay for our mail servers to help us stay on top of all questions and security issues